Formulas

 Function Description

-to_lower( ) Convert a string to lower case
+to_lower( s ) Convert a string to lower case

-to_upper( ) Convert a string to upper case
+to_upper( s ) Convert a string to upper case

-trim( ) Remove leading and trailing whitespaces from a string
+trim( s ) Remove leading and trailing white spaces from a string

-to_str( ) Convert Numbers, JSON, Boolean values to their string form
+to_str( s ) Convert Numbers, JSON, Boolean values to their string form

-is_empty( ) Check if a string is empty
+is_empty( s ) Check if a string is empty

-matches( s, regex) Check if the string matches a given regex
+matches( s, regex) Check if the string matches the given regex

 mstart( s, prefix) Check if a string starts with the given prefix